doubleencore/DETweetComposeViewController/README.markdown

 1. Add all the files from the DETweetComposeViewController to your project.
 2. Add all the files from the unofficial-twitter-sdk to your project.
 Thanks [lloydsparkes](https://github.com/lloydsparkes)
+3. Set your Twitter OAuth Consumer Key and Secret in OAuthConsumerCredentials.h
-3. Use it almost just like you would a TWTweetComposeViewController
+4. Use it almost just like you would a TWTweetComposeViewController

 ```
 #import "DETweetComposeViewController.h"